The Economic Outlook on the Housing Market

 Buyer Priorities in Today’s Market

-New construction offers lasting advantages, from personalized design and energy efficiency to lower maintenance and greater long-term value.
-Today’s new-construction market is being shaped by evolving buyer preferences—and Demlang is building with these priorities in mind:
+- New construction offers lasting advantages, from personalized design and energy efficiency to lower maintenance and greater long-term value.
+Today’s new-construction market is being shaped by evolving buyer preferences—and Demlang Builders has with these priorities in mind:

 - Smaller, More Efficient Homes